-Here is a great tutorial on how one person was able to maximize their space and de-clutter their working area.
+Here is a great tutorial on how one person could maximize their space and declutter their working area.

-Having a cluttered workspace can not only slow you down, but it can also cause undue stress and make you feel overwhelmed.
+Having a cluttered workspace can not only slow you down but can also cause undue stress and make you feel overwhelmed.
 You have to maintain order in your office so you can think clearly, finish tasks on time, and have a work environment that promotes productivity.

-If you choose to use a traditional desk, it is important to have an ergonomic chair.
-Sitting adds stress to the structures of your spine, so in order to avoid developing back problems, it is critical to have a chair that supports your body shape and evokes proper posture.
+If you choose to use a traditional desk, it is important to have an ergonomic office chair.
+Sitting adds stress to the structures of your spine, so to avoid developing back problems, it is critical to have a chair that supports your body shape and evokes proper posture.

 Even though sitting doesn't require as much physical effort as standing, it still puts undue stress on your lower back.
-Combine the effects of a sedentary lifestyle with sitting all day and it can lead to various health problems.
-A well-designed chair will let you sit in a balanced position.
-Selecting the right chair for your body is an important step in preventing some physical ailments.
-Here are a few chairs that might be right for you:
+Combine the effects of a sedentary lifestyle with sitting all day, leading to various health problems.

-This mid-back chair uses ventilated material in the back to help keep you cool throughout the day.
+This Flash Furniture Mid-Back Swivel Chair uses ventilated material in the back to help keep you cool throughout the day.
 This simple chair is also great for smaller spaces.

-With a 360-degree swivel, this chair allows you to move easily around your office if you need to quickly access files or something that is located behind you.
+With a 360-degree swivel, the BestOffice Ergonomic Computer Chair allows you to move easily around your office if you need to quickly access files or something that is located behind you.

 10. Adequate Lighting

-This dimmable lamp is designed to last over 20 years without the need to replace a light bulb because the LED lamp does not produce any heat.
+The Brightech Litespan LED Bright Reading and Craft Floor Lamp is adimmable lamp designed to last over 20 years without the need to replace a light bulb because the LED lamp does not produce any heat.

-Here is an inexpensive option if you are looking for an even distribution of light.
+The Ikea 101.398.79 NOT Floor Uplight Lamp is an inexpensive option if you are looking for even light distribution.
 However, this lamp will not provide the bright light that the others will.

 11. Telephone and/or VoIP

-As I'm sure you know, it is very important to have reliable communication while you are conducting business.
-You may do the bulk of your business through email or on a server, but having a consistent phone service is crucial if you want clients to be able to reach you.
+I'm sure you know that it is very important to have reliable communication while conducting business.
+You may do the bulk of your business through email or on a server, but having consistent phone service is crucial if you want clients to be able to reach you.

-This superior option can interact with your “smart” products to create a safe and convenient environment to work.
+The Ooma Telo Free Home Phone Service is a superior option.
+It blocks robocalls with optional premier service and can interact with your “smart” products to create a safe and convenient environment to work.

-However, this mid-range product comes with support and premium features at no extra cost.
+However, the OBi200 1-Port VoIP Phone Adapter with Google Voice and Fax Support for Home and SOHO Phone Service is a mid-range product that comes with support and premium features at no extra cost.

-In addition to having a reliable phone service, make sure to have a Skype account in case you need to have a virtual face-to-face conversation.
+In addition to having a reliable phone service, make sure to have a Skype account if you need to have a virtual face-to-face conversation.
 This is a free service that allows you to contact other people who also have Skype accounts to have a clear form of communication.

 13. File Folders and Hanging Folders

-You will need somewhere to store your supplies, such as pens, paper, sticky notes, ink, and business cards.
-If you want a simple storage cart with wheels so you can maneuver it around your office, some great options are here and here.
+You will need somewhere to store your office supplies, such as pens, paper, sticky notes, ink, and business cards.
+If you want a simple storage cart with wheels so you can maneuver it around your office, here are some great options to consider.